 Climate

-Magical Trees: Our Curiosity For Nature Can Heal Us And Our Cities
+Magical Trees: Our Curiosity for Nature Can Heal Us and Our Cities

 The organization Árboles Mágicos in San José, Costa Rica, combines head and heart to regenerate biological corridors and the wellbeing of citizens.